Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-14-hornets-nest.md

 Seventy-two would have truly preferred to keep his last drone intact, but Six's superior rank - even if the older Number preferred not to rely on it, carried all the weight it needed to.

 Still, it was good that the arrogant Hierarch had shut up for the time being.
-It allowed Seventy-Two time to think and prepare some contingencies that \<em\>might\</em\> - with luck - mean they got to keep the biodrone after all.
+It allowed Seventy-Two time to think and prepare some contingencies that *might* - with luck - mean they got to keep the biodrone after all.

 His hopes of that were dashed when Six's impatient mental tones cut into his planning. +\<*query*\> What is the biodrone's ETA?+